dotnet/docs/docs/machine-learning/tutorials/health-violation-classification-model-builder.md

 1. Choose **Violations** from the **Table Name** dropdown.
 1. Choose **RiskCategory** in the **Column to Predict (Label)** dropdown.
 1. Leave the default column selections, **InspectionType** and **ViolationDescription**, checked in the **Input Columns (Features)** dropdown.
-1. Select the **Train** link to move to the next step in the Model Builder tool.
+1. Select the **Train** link to move to the next step in Model Builder.

 ## Train the model